 • Adding buffers to pond by placing a mesh bag of oyster shell gravel,

-dolomite or crushed coral gravel in filter or waterfall.
+dolomite or crushed coral gravel in a filter or waterfall.
 Water passing

 through the material will pull out the calcium carbonate and raise pH.